Looterra/NFT/README.md

 ![Public Mint](https://github.com/Looterra/Tutorials/blob/main/img/publicMint.PNG?raw=true)

 - **Warning:**
   If transaction fee is very high it means someone has already minted that token, try another tokenId.
-Also I've had a report that using a metamask account that is linked with a hardware wallet is causing issues.
-So I recommend using a normal metamask account.
+Also we've had a report that using a metamask account that is linked with a hardware wallet is causing issues.
+So we recommend using a normal metamask account.

 ---